antononcube/SoftwareDesignMethodsWithWL-book/Part-3-Monadic-Programming/Monad-code-generation-and-extension.md

 Speaking informally,

-- Monad programming provides an interface that allows interactive, dynamic creation and change of sequentially structured computations with polymorphic and context-aware behavior.
+- Monad Programming provides an interface that allows interactive, dynamic creation and change of sequentially structured computations with polymorphic and context-aware behavior.

 The theoretical background provided in this document is given in the Wikipedia article on Monadic programming, [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming))], and the article ["The essence of functional programming"](https://page.mi.fu-berlin.de/scravy/realworldhaskell/materialien/the-essence-of-functional-programming.pdf) by Philip Wadler, [[H3](https://page.mi.fu-berlin.de/scravy/realworldhaskell/materialien/the-essence-of-functional-programming.pdf)].